Anna Eshoo: 1988

-In the middle of Eshoo's second term on the San Mateo Board of Supervisors, she ran for Congress in California's 12th congressional district.
+In the middle of Eshoo's second term on the San Mateo County Board of Supervisors, she ran for Congress in California's 12th congressional district.
 She won the Democratic primary with a plurality of 43%, but lost the general election to Republican Stanford law professor Tom Campbell, 51–46%.

 1992

 Campbell gave up his congressional seat to make an unsuccessful bid for the United States Senate, and Eshoo entered the Democratic primary for the open seat, which had been renumbered as the 14th district.
 She won the seven-way primary with a plurality of 40%.

-In the general election, she defeated Republican nominee Tom Huening, 57–39%.
+In the general election, she defeated the Republican nominee, San Mateo County Supervisor Tom Huening, 57%–39%.

 1994

 She survived the Republican Revolution, winning reelection with 61% of the vote.

 2008

 She won reelection against Republican Ronny Santana, 70–22%.

 2010

 She won reelection against Republican Dave Chapman, 69–28%.

 2012

 After redistricting, Eshoo ran for and won reelection in California's 18th congressional district based in San Mateo, Santa Clara, and Santa Cruz counties.